 Unusual Vocalizations

-Whining, whimpering, howling, and growling can also be signs of pain.
-Pay extra attention to any changes in your fuzzy pal’s usual vocalization patterns.
+Whining, whimpering, howling, and growling can be signs of pain.
+During Animal Pain Awareness Month, it’s a good idea to closely monitor any shifts in your pet’s normal vocalization patterns.

 Are you in need of expert advice regarding your pet’s health or care?
 Don’t hesitate to contact us, your trusted veterinary specialist in Rancho Santa Fe, CA. Additionally, exploring “Alternative Vet Therapies” might provide beneficial treatment options for your pet’s condition.